How will you prepare yourself to obtain a great faculty job - and to thrive as a professor once you begin your career?

 By participating fully in this quarter-long course, you will:

-The four parts of the course will guide participants through an exploration of the academic career and prepare them to launch their academic job search:
+The four parts of the course will guide you through an exploration of the academic career and prepare you to launch your academic job search:

-- How do I figure out if I actually should pursue an academic career? (“Reflect”)
+- How do I figure out if I should pursue an academic career? (“Reflect”)

 - What kinds of faculty positions exist and what do these look like in practice? (“Explore”)